realfenston/antibody-pipeline/README.md

 please check Appendix.3 once the code repo is published released, this should come in the near future.

 **6. log likelihoods**
-this estimate the possibility of the sequence giving the current pdb structure, which can be estimated using the scripts under ./structural-evolution dir.
+this estimates the possibility of the sequence giving the current .pdb structure, which can be estimated using the script file under ./structural-evolution dir.
 ```
 cd ./structural-evolution
 python bin/score_log_likelihoods.py pdbfile $in_pdb